 What can be seen in the Royal Chapel?

-For those of us who are passionate about history, entering the Royal Chapel of Granada gives us a feeling of emotion and respect because we are in front of the mausoleum of several personalities who starred in some of the most epic feats in the history of Spain.
+For those of us who are passionate about history, entering the Royal Chapel of Granada gives us a feeling of emotion and respect because we are in front of the mausoleum of several personalities who were the protagonists of some of the most epic feats in the history of Spain.

 The Mausoleum and the crypt of the royal family

 On one side are the tombs of Isabella I of Castile and Ferdinand II of Aragon, on the other those of their daughter Joanna I of Castile and her husband Philip the Handsome.
 The funeral monument is carved in marble and decorated with figures of saints, angels, medallions and figures representing the kings.